 Other iOS 18 accessibility features

-Besides the above features, iOS 18 also brings enhancements and upgrades to a few existing accessibility features.
+Besides the above features, iOS 18 enhances and upgrades to a few existing accessibility features.

-• Switch Control will be able to identify finger-tap movements as switches when using the Camera app.
+- Switch Control can identify finger-tap movements as switches when using the Camera app.

 Signing off…